spatialos/gdk-for-unity/docs/get-started.md

 When launching a cloud deployment you must provide three parameters:

 * **the assembly name**, which identifies the worker assemblies to use.
-The name needs to conform to the following regex: `[a-zA-Z0-9_.-]{5,64}`
+The name needs to conform to the following regex: `[a-zA-Z0-9_.-]{5,64}`.
-* **a launch configuration**, which declares the world and load balancing configuration
+* **a launch configuration**, which declares the world and load balancing configuration.
-* **a name for your deployment**, which is used to label the deployment in the SpatialOS console.
-The name needs to conform to the following regex: `[a-z0-9_]{2,32}`
+* **a name for your deployment**, which is used to label the deployment in the SpatialOS web Console.
+The name needs to conform to the following regex: `[a-z0-9_]{2,32}`.

-Using a terminal of your choice, navigate to the root directory of your SpatialOS project and run `spatial cloud launch --snapshot=snapshots/default.snapshot <assembly_name> cloud_launch_large.json <deployment_name>` where `assembly_name` is the name you gave the assembly in the previous step and `deployment_name` is a name of your choice (e.g shootyshooty).
+Using a terminal of your choice, navigate to the root directory of your SpatialOS project and run `spatial cloud launch --snapshot=snapshots/default.snapshot <assembly_name> cloud_launch_large.json <deployment_name>` where `assembly_name` is the name you gave the assembly in the previous step and `deployment_name` is a name of your choice (for example, shootyshooty).
 A valid launch command would look like this:
 ```
 spatial cloud launch --snapshot=snapshots/default.snapshot myassembly cloud_launch_large.json shootyshooty
 ```

 This command defaults to deploying to clusters located in the US.
 If you’re in Europe, add the `--cluster_region=eu` flag for lower latency.

-> **It's finished when:** You see `Deployment launched successfully` printed in your terminal console output.
+> **It's finished when:** You see `Deployment launched successfully` printed in your terminal output.

-## Time to Play!
+## Time to play!

-Back in your [Console](https://console.improbable.io/projects), you should now see the deployment that you just created appear under your project.
+Back in your SpatialOS [web Console](https://console.improbable.io/projects), you should now see the deployment that you just created appear under your project.
 Select it to get to the Overview page:

 <img src="{{assetRoot}}assets/overview-page.png" style="margin: 0 auto; width: 100%; display: block;" />

-Hit the Play button on the left, and then Launch (you can skip Step 1 - the SpatialOS Launcher was previously installed during setup).
+Hit the **Play** button on the left, and then launch (you can skip Step 1 - the SpatialOS Launcher was previously installed during setup).
 The SpatialOS Launcher will download the game client for this deployment and launch it.

 <img src="{{assetRoot}}assets/launch.png" style="margin: 0 auto; display: block;" />